-She has performed with opera companies in North America, Europe, and Israel.
-More recently, she was the Sandmännchen in Humperdinck’s Hansel und Gretel, for the Lidal North Young Artist programme at the Oslo Opera house.
-In England, she sang the title role in Handel’s Semele with the Benslow Music Festival, Zerlina in Mozart’s Don Giovanni with Longborough Festival Opera Young Artists on tour (Barefoot Young Artists), Cobweb in Britten’s A Midsummer Night’s Dream at the Barbican Theatre, and the role of Burgundy White at the Christie’s world premiere of The Lovely Ladies by Peter Cowdrey.
+Faustine’s roles in Europe include Naiad in Strauss’s Ariadne auf Naxos at the Pfefferberg Theater in Berlin; the Sandmännchen in Humperdinck’s Hansel und Gretel in the amphitheatre of the Oslo Opera House; the title role in Handel’s Semele with the Benslow Music Festival, Zerlina in Mozart’s Don Giovanni with Longborough Festival Opera Young Artists on tour, and the role of Burgundy White at the Christie’s world premiere of The Lovely Ladies by Peter Cowdrey, all in the UK.
 Her performance of the title role in Purcell’s Dido and Aeneas with the Britten-Pears Young Artist Programme at the Aldeburgh Festival, conducted by Christian Curnyn, was praised by The Guardian for its “grace and natural expressivity.”

-A Young Artist with Ravinia’s Steans Music Institute and a Caramoor Apprentice Artist in 2015, Ms. de Monès has been invited several times to take part in the International Vocal Arts Institute in Canada and Israel, performing Soeur Constance in Poulenc’s Le Dialogue des Carmélites in Tel Aviv and Laurette in Bizet’s Le Docteur Miracle in Montréal under the baton of Metropolitan Opera conductor Paul Nadler.
-She also made her debut on the stage of the Israeli Opera House in 2013 for the IVAI Gala Concert with the Israeli Chamber Orchestra.
+Faustine was fellow at the Ravinia Steans Music Institute in Chicago and the Caramoor Music Festival in New York, as well as the Garsington Festival in the UK, where she covered the role of Iris in their 2017 production of Semele.
+She has also been invited several times to take part in the International Vocal Arts Institute (IVAI) in Canada and Israel, where she performed Soeur Constance in Poulenc’s Le Dialogue des Carmélites in Tel Aviv and Laurette in Bizet’s Le Docteur Miracle in Montréal under the baton of Metropolitan Opera conductor Paul Nadler.
+She also made her Israeli Opera House stage debut in the IVAI 2013 Gala Concert with the Israeli Chamber Orchestra.

-She received her bachelor’s degree with the distinguished first-class Honours distinction from the Guildhall School of Music and Drama in London and her MM and Artist Diploma in Opera Performance at Mannes College of Music in New York, where she was the recipient of the Alice E. Adams Opera Scholarship and the Presidential Scholarship awards.
+She earned a first-class bachelor’s degree with distinction from the Guildhall School of Music and Drama in London and her MM and Artist Diploma in Opera Performance at Mannes College of Music in New York, where she was the recipient of the Alice E. Adams Opera Scholarship and the Presidential Scholarship awards.